 \section{Observables \& operators relevant for different LFV processes}

 All the processes considered in this analysis can be broadly classified into three categories based on the quark FCNC involved.
 The majority of the processes feature interactions through a $d$-type FCNC, while some involve a $u$-type FCNC.
 The remaining processes include interactions through both types of FCNCs.
-This classification by quark FCNC, together with the type of meson (vector or pseudoscalar), is critical in identifying the class of operators relevant to each process.
-Table-\ref{tab:LFV Oprtr} classifies the LFV processes that have experimental data along with corresponding classes of operators responsible for such processes.
+This classification by quark FCNC, together with the meson-type (vector or pseudoscalar), is appropriate in identifying the class of operators relevant to each process.
+Table-\ref{tab:LFV Oprtr} associates the LFV processes that have experimental data along with the appropriate classes of operators.

-These observables can further be classified based on the the initial and final states of the process, namely pure leptonic decays of pseudoscalar and vector mesons ($\mathcal P/\mathcal V\to\ell_i\ell_j$), semileptonic decays of pseudoscalars ($\mathcal P\to(\mathcal P'/\mathcal V)~\ell_i\ell_j $), $\tau$ decays to mesons ($\tau\to(\mathcal P/\mathcal V)~\ell$) and conversion of muon to electron at a nucleus ($\mu~N\to e~N$).
+The above observables can further be categorised based on the initial and final states of the processes, namely pure leptonic decays of pseudoscalar and vector mesons ($\mathcal P/\mathcal V\to\ell_i\ell_j$), semileptonic decays of pseudoscalars ($\mathcal P\to(\mathcal P'/\mathcal V)~\ell_i\ell_j $), $\tau$ decays to mesons ($\tau\to(\mathcal P/\mathcal V)~\ell$) and conversion of muon to electron at a nucleus ($\mu~N\to e~N$).
 Below, we discuss briefly the general procedure to analyse these processes and then provide relevant general expressions for all of them in terms of LEFT WCs, which can be related to the SMEFT WCs through ``{\it running and matching}''.
 The same can be identified based on the flavours of leptons and quarks involved in the process (see Tables-\ref{Tab:Operator_different-quark_indices}--\ref{Tab:Operator_indices_tau}).